The definition of a House in Multiple Occupancy (HMO) is complex however:

 - Loss of ability to evict under ‘Section 21’.

 - Entry on the Rogue Landlord Database leading to a possible Banning Order

 A household is either a single person or members of the same family who live together.
 A family includes people who are:

 - Married or living together (including people in same-sex relationships)

 - Relatives or half-relatives for example grandparents, aunts, uncles, siblings

 - Step-parents and step-children

-We're responsible for enforcing HMO standards and we inspect properties during the period of the licence.
-Inspections may also be part of an improvement program or following a complaint.
-Email email@example.com or call 01752 398500 if you're a landlord and need advice or guidance on licensing your property.
+Email firstname.lastname@example.org or call 01752 398500 if you are a landlord and need advice or guidance on licensing your property.

 If you’re a tenant and have a housing safety issue, we advise that you raise this matter to your landlord at the earliest opportunity.
 If you feel that there is no appropriate response, you can register a concern by submitting a Housing Improvement Service Request on our Housing improvements/disrepair page.
 Wherever possible we'll work with you and your landlord to improve the property but if this fails we can use enforcement powers.